Patient education: Pulmonary embolism (Beyond the Basics)

 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

-Patient information: Deep vein thrombosis (blood clots in the legs) (The Basics)
+Patient education: Deep vein thrombosis (blood clots in the legs) (The Basics)

-Patient information: Pulmonary embolism (blood clot in the lungs) (The Basics)
+Patient education: Pulmonary embolism (blood clot in the lungs) (The Basics)

-Patient information: Medicines to prevent blood clots: Warfarin (Coumadin) (The Basics)
+Patient education: Anti-clotting medicines: Warfarin (Coumadin) (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: The antiphospholipid syndrome (Beyond the Basics)
+Patient education: The antiphospholipid syndrome (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.